abooij/wiwikwlhott/glossary.rst

       principle of excluded middle only says we can decide the truth of :math:`\neg P`, that is, it tells us :math:`\neg P + \neg
       \neg P`.

+   context

+      All mathematical claims are made in a certain context.
+For example, ":math:`\phi` is an isomorphism that sends :math:`g` to :math:`h(x)+3`" only makes sense if we know that :math:`phi`, :math:`g` and :math:`h` are variables of a certain type.
+In the logic of type theory, the concept of contexts plays an extremely central role, and the truth and interpretation of every type and term depends on the context we're in.
+So a context is just a list of fresh variables with type declarations.
+For more information, see e.g. Appendix A.2 of the HoTT book, or a source on semantics of type theory such as :cite:`hofmann:syntax:semantics`.